bilbyai/observability/README.md

 # Data Observability on Elastic and Kibana

-This project provides (the first iteration of) data observability dashboards built on Elastic and Kibana to monitor, explore, and ensure the quality of our data pipelines.
+This repo provides information about our data observability dashboards that monitor, explore, and ensure the quality of our data pipelines built on Elastic and Kibana.

 ## Overview

-Our observability solution consists of three key dashboards designed to provide complete visibility into your data infrastructure:
+Our observability solution consists of three dashboards designed to provide visibility into our infra:

 | Dashboard                                                                                                                                                                                                                                 | Documentation Link                                                                   | Purpose                                      | Description                                                                                                    |
 | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------ | -------------------------------------------- | -------------------------------------------------------------------------------------------------------------- |